AlvinPalmgren/PunktGrader/README.md

 # Exam Grader

 A web application for efficiently grading exams by converting student PDFs into problem-organized PDFs.
+Note that this was put together quickly using mostly AI coding, so the code quality is probably poor.

 ## Quick Start